-Fleet Composite Squadron TWELVE was originally commissioned 6 October 1943, at NAS Sand Point, Seattle, Washington.
+Fighter Squadron Composite TWELVE was originally commissioned VC-12 on 06 October 1943, at NAS Sand Point, Seattle, Washington.
 The squadron operated F-4F "WILDCAT" fighters and TBM-1 "AVENGERS" off the west coast aboard the USS CARD (CVE-11) until 28 February 1944.
-VC-12 then saw action against German U-Boats in 1944, after relocating to NAS Norfolk.
-The squadron was decommissioned on 7 June 1945.
+VC-12 saw action against German U-Boats in 1944 and after relocating to NAS Norfolk was decommissioned 7 June 1945.

 On 6 July 1948, Carrier Air Early Warning Squadron TWO was commissioned at NAS Norfolk, Virginia.
 The squadron was redesignated Fleet Composite Squadron TWELVE on 1 September 1948.
-VC-12 operated TBM-3 "AVENGERS" from many of the Atlantic Fleet carriers active at that time and saw action in Korea aboard the BON-HOMME RICHARD.
+VC-12 operated TBM-3 "AVENGERS" from most of the Atlantic Fleet carriers active at that time and saw action in Korea aboard the USS BON HOMME RICHARD.
 Following the Korean Conflict, VC-12 was again decommissioned on 29 September 1953.

-On 1 September 1973, at NAF Detroit, Michigan, VC-12 was recommissioned as the first Reserve Fleet Composite Squadron in naval history.
+On 1 September 1973, at NAF Detroit, Michigan, VC-12 was recommissioned as the first Reserve Fleet Composite Squadron in Naval history.
 VC-12 moved to its current location at NAS Oceana in 1975.
-In 1988, VC-12 was redesignated VFC-12 to better reflect its growing adversary role.
+In June 1988, VC-12 was redesignated VFC-12 to better reflect its adversary role.